anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Pledge-Status - Response (Pledge - Registrar-Agent)

-If the pledge receives the pledge-status request with status-type "bootstrap" it SHALL react with a status response message based on the telemetry information described in section {{exchanges_uc2_3}}.
+If the pledge receives the pledge-status request with status-type "bootstrap" it SHALL react with a status response message based on the telemetry information described in {{exchanges_uc2_3}}.

 The pledge-status response Content-Type header is `application/jose+json`.

-The following CDDL explains the structure of the format for the status response, which is :
+The following CDDL explains the structure of the format for the status response, which is:

 ~~~~
 <CODE BEGINS>